ASD Real Metapontino

 A.S.D.
 Real Metapontino is an Italian football club based in Montalbano Jonico, Basilicata.
-Currently it plays in Italy's Serie D.
+Corrente it plays in Italy's Promozione.

 History

 Foundation

 The club was founded in 2011.

 Serie D

 In the season 2012–13 the team was promoted for the first time, from Eccellenza Basilicata to Serie D.

 Colors and badge

 The team's colors are lightblue and blue.